-Describe a supportive organizational culture for collaboration.
+Describe a supportive organizational culture and business processes for collaboration.

-Historically, organizations were built on hierarchies which did not allow much decisionmaking, planning, and organizing at lower levels of management or by employees.
+Historically, organizations were built on hierarchies which did not allow much decision making, planning, and organizing at lower levels of management or by employees.
 Communications were generally vertical through management levels rather than horizontal between groups of employees.

 A collaborative culture relies on teams of employees to implement and achieve results for goals set by senior managers.
-Policies, products, designs, processes, and systems are much more dependent on teams at all levels of the organization to devise, create, and build.
+Policies, products, designs, processes, and systems are much more dependent on teams at all levels of the organization to devise, to create, and to build.
 Rather than employees being rewarded for individual results, they are rewarded based on their performance in a team.
 The function of middle managers in a collaborative business culture is to build the teams, coordinate their work, and monitor their performance.
 In a collaborative culture, senior management establishes collaboration and teamwork as vital to the organization, and it actually implements collaboration for the senior ranks of the business as well.